alexjpaz/bill/README.md

 $ ./scripts/install-vagrant.sh
 ```

-This will bring up a three-node CoreOS Vagrant cluster and install Paz on it.
+This will bring up a three-node CoreOS Vagrant cluster and install Bill on it.
 Note that it may take 10 minutes or more to complete.

 For extra debug output, run with `DEBUG=1` environment variable set.